On this page:

 - Increasing the thresholds for the Repayment Assistance Plan from $25,000 to $40,000, so more students can benefit from the program.
 This change will be effective July 1, 2023.

 - Doubling the student loan interest-free grace period from six months to 12 months to give students more time to find gainful employment without having to worry about student loan payments.
-Effective July 1, 2023, and will benefit students who completed their studies after December 1, 2022.
+Effective July 1, 2023, and will benefit students who completed their studies on or after December 1, 2022.

 - In addition, the Alberta Government is immediately making changes to the Alberta Student Grant (ASG) to provide an additional $225 per month in 2022-23 to more than 10,000 students who receive this funding; eligible students will now receive up to $475 per month.
 This increased amount is exclusively for the 22-23 academic year.